Restless legs syndrome: Epidemiology

-RLS affects an estimated 2.5–15% of the American population.
-A minority (around 2.7% of the population) experience daily or severe symptoms.
-RLS is twice as common in women as in men, and Caucasians are more prone to RLS than people of African descent.
+RLS affects an estimated 8% (2.5–15%) of the American population.
+Around 3% of the population experience moderate or severe symptoms at least twice weekly.
+RLS is twice as common in women as in men, and Caucasians (especially of northern European descent) are more prone to RLS than people of African descent.
 RLS occurs in 3% of individuals from the Mediterranean or Middle Eastern regions, and in 1–5% of those from East Asia, indicating that different genetic or environmental factors, including diet, may play a role in the prevalence of this syndrome.
 RLS diagnosed at an older age runs a more severe course.
 RLS is even more common in individuals with iron deficiency, pregnancy, or end-stage kidney disease.
-The National Sleep Foundation's 1998 Sleep in America poll showed that up to 25 percent of pregnant women developed RLS during the third trimester.
+About 22% of pregnant women develop RLS, especially during the third trimester.
 Poor general health is also linked.

 There are several risk factors for RLS, including old age, family history, and uremia.
-The prevalence of RLS tends to increase with age, as well as its severity and longer duration of symptoms.
+The prevalence of RLS tends to increase with age, as well as its severity and symptom duration.
 People with uremia receiving renal dialysis have a prevalence from 20% to 57%, while those having kidney transplant improve compared to those treated with dialysis.

-RLS can occur at all ages but usually begins in the third or fourth decade.
+RLS can occur at all ages, but usually begins in the third or fourth decade.
 Genome‐wide association studies have now identified 19 risk loci associated with RLS.
 Neurological conditions linked to RLS include Parkinson's disease, spinal cerebellar atrophy, spinal stenosis, lumbosacral radiculopathy and Charcot–Marie–Tooth disease type 2.